chiachunho1997/botnana-book/en-us/json-api.md

 ## Configuration API

 Programs can use Configuration API to process parameter in configuration file.
-Parameter configuration takes effect after a reboot or 重新讀取參數檔.
+Parameter configuration takes effect after a reboot or reread parameter file //重新讀取參數檔.

-### Editing parameter configuration/修改設定參數
+### Editing parameter configuration //修改設定參數

 Edits done to the configuration file will not immediately take effect, and will not affect parameters currently in use by devices.